-Please contact the Office of International Student Services for more information.
+Please contact International Services for more information.
 An application fee is required.

 SPECIAL STUDENT RELIEF PROGRAM EMPLOYMENT

 This employment is for those students who have been in the United States since June 10, 1998, and whose funding came from one of the following countries: Indonesia, South Korea, Malaysia, Thailand or the Philippines.